StuckiSimon/strahl/website/docs/advanced/exception-handling.md

 ## `InternalError`

 An error within `strahl` has occurred, please reach out with a detailed error report with a reproduction of the issue.
 These are generally non-recoverable.

+## `ScreenshotCaptureError`

+An error occurred while capturing a canvas screenshot.
+Check the tech reason for detailed information.